addyosmani/backbone-fundamentals/backbone-fundamentals.md

     // Reference to this collection's model.
     model: app.Todo,

-    // Save all of the todo items under the `"todos"` namespace.
+    // Save all of the todo items under the `"todos-backbone"` namespace.
     localStorage: new Backbone.LocalStorage('todos-backbone'),

     // Filter down the list of all todo items that are finished.